 - 30 credit hours of dissertation

-- A maximum of 15 credit hours with a grade of B or above may be transferred from Master’s or Doctoral level courses of a regionally accredited university, with the approval of the Department chair.
+- A maximum of 15 credit hours with a grade of B or higher may be transferred from master’s or doctoral level courses from a regionally accredited university

 Courses numbered 700 or above in the Electrical Engineering and Math courses are designed as PhD courses.
 Other courses may be accepted as PhD courses with the approval of the PhD advisor and chair of the EECE Department

 It is the student’s responsibility to obtain consent from a faculty member in the student’s major department to serve as his/ her prospective dissertation advisor as soon as the student is accepted as a Doctoral student.
 The department chair must approve the advisor and inform the chair of Doctoral Program Council (DPC) of the approval.
 A Doctoral student and his/her dissertation advisor jointly develop a study plan for courses and research in a particular area, and submit it to the Department Chair for approval.